 Remember, your wedding day is a celebration of love, not a photo shoot.

-By embracing an organic approach and prioritizing authentic moments, you’ll create a photography experience that reflects the modern romantic spirit and leaves you with a timeless collection of memories.
+By embracing an organic approach and prioritising authentic moments, you’ll create a photography experience that reflects the modern romantic spirit and leaves you with a timeless collection of memories.

 Below are some example timings of a typical wedding day timeline: